Calcutta!

 Calcutta! is an album by Lawrence Welk and His Orchestra.
 It was released in 1961 on the Dot label (catalog no. DLP-3359).
 The album featured Frank Scott at the harpsichord and included Welk's No. 1 hit single, "Calcutta".

 The album debuted on Billboard magazine's popular albums chart on January 30, 1961, held the No. 1 spot for 11 weeks, and remained on that chart for 50 weeks.
 It was certified as a gold record by the RIAA.

+Reviewer Mike Stevens in 1961 wrote that the album marked a departure from the "champagne music" of his past and his entry into "the kingdom of rock and roll."
+With this "unexpected move", Stevens wrote that "it is necessary to discuss Welk seriously (for the first time)."

 AllMusic later gave the album a rating of four stars.
 Reviewer Greg Adams praised its "brisk rhythms, hand claps, wordless chorus, and prominent melody" as "an infectious instrumental."